ArdeshirV/KnightsTour/README.md

 # Knight's Tour
 <img src="https://raw.githubusercontent.com/ArdeshirV/KnightsTour/main/img/KnightsTour.jpg" width="90%" alt="Knight's tour">
 <br/>
-Knight's tour is a classic computer problem; Here I provided my very own method to solve this classic problem with black-box approach.
+The Knight's tour is a classic computer problem.
+Here, I provide my very own method to solve this classic problem using a black-box approach.
 I developed this algorithm when I was in high school.
-Maybe it's not the best method to solve this problem but it's mine!
+Maybe it's not the best method to solve this problem, but it's mine!
 <br/>
 <br/>
 <img src="https://raw.githubusercontent.com/ArdeshirV/KnightsTour/main/img/AboutKnightsTour.jpg" width="90%" alt="About knight's tour">